Domicile (law): United States

+State income tax domicile planning

+In the United States, domicile carries significant tax implications distinct from federal taxation.
+Each state may impose state income tax on the worldwide income of residents domiciled within that state, regardless of where income is earned or where the individual resides during the tax year.
+Establishing domicile in one of the nine states with no state income tax—Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, Wyoming, and New Hampshire—provides substantial tax advantages for high-income individuals, particularly those relocating from high-tax states like New York and California.

+A taxpayer's state domicile determines tax liability independent of residency; an individual can be a resident of a state (through physical presence or maintaining a dwelling) without being domiciled there, and conversely can be domiciled in a no-income-tax state while residing elsewhere.
+Establishing domicile in a chosen state requires documented intent and action, including obtaining a state driver's license, registering to vote, maintaining a residential address, and demonstrating other factors indicating permanent home intent.
+Additionally, many zero-income-tax states provide supplementary benefits: Florida offers unlimited homestead protection against creditors for a domiciliary's primary residence, and several states (Florida, Texas, South Dakota) impose no estate tax, creating combined income and wealth protection benefits unavailable in other jurisdictions.
+However, establishing domicile claims requires careful compliance, as high-income-tax states conduct aggressive audits of former residents; over 50% of contested domicile claims result in adverse determinations for the taxpayer, leading to back taxes and penalties if documentation is insufficient to prove genuine domicile intent.

+Jurisdictional matters

 Each state of the United States is considered a separate sovereign within the U.S. federal system, and each therefore has its own laws on questions of marriage, inheritance, and liability for tort and contract actions.

 Persons who reside in the U.S. must have a state domicile for various purposes.
 For example, a person can always be sued in their state of domicile.
 Furthermore, in order for individual parties (that is, natural persons) to invoke the diversity jurisdiction of a United States district court (a federal trial court), all the plaintiffs must have a different state of domicile from all the defendants (so-called "complete diversity").

 In 2010, the United States Supreme Court case of Hertz Corp. v.
 Friend concluded that the "principal place of business refers to the place where corporations' high level officers direct, control and coordinate the corporations' activities."
 A corporation's state of incorporation and principal place of business each count for (or against) diversity jurisdiction.